37 Shopping Cart Abandonment Statistics To Know

 Keep these statistics in mind when building your automated emails and sequences.
 Make the copy crystal clear, and always include an easy-to-see call to action (CTA) so users know exactly how and where to click to get one step closer to making a purchase.

-According to Omnisend’s E-commerce Statistics Report on the first half of 2021, abandoned cart emails were among the highest converting automated marketing messages at 39.7%, second to welcome messages (52.9%)
+According to Omnisend’s E-commerce Statistics Report in the first half of 2021, abandoned cart emails were among the highest converting automated marketing messages at 39.7%, second to welcome messages (52.9%).

-According to the same Omnisend report, product abandonment emails have a 35% open rate, with browse abandonment and post-purchase emails just slightly higher with more than 36% open rate each.
+According to the same Omnisend report, product abandonment emails have a 35% open rate, with browse abandonment and post-purchase emails just slightly higher with 38% and 36% open rates, respectively.
 Order/ship confirmation emails had the highest open rate—56.71%.
 These numbers indicate that consumers are more likely to open (and read) relevant messages.

 Retargeting, which is sending ads based on a consumer’s previous actions, can lift ad engagement rates significantly (several sources say up to 400%), so be bold.
 A quarter of consumers say they actually like seeing retargeted ads because they are reminded of what they had previously been looking for.